connervieira/HomeIndex/README.md

 ### Secure

-While Home Index isn't designed to be a publically accessible service, it still contains sanitization features to protect its integrity and stability.
-If malformed or malicious information is submitted through any forms, it should be filtered out before processing.
+Home Index uses sanitization features to protect its integrity and stability.
+If malformed or malicious information is submitted through any forms, Home Index will try to filter it out before processing it.